Starfield Thief Builds

 The perfect background for thievery

 Choosing a background in Starfield will determine your character’s origin story and give you three starting skills.
-You can only pick one background, and each will provide a character with certain buffs, benefits, and NPCs reactions.
+You can only pick one background, each providing a character with certain buffs, benefits, and NPC reactions.

 The Cyber Runner background shines as the perfect choice for a build focused on being a sneaky thief.
 As with all backgrounds in Starfield, Cyber Runner offers unique dialogue choices and equips you with three primary skills.

-These include Stealth, which boosts your sneak attack damage; Security, granting you the proficiency to decode passwords, bypass security measures and locks; and Theft, further refining your character's skill in pick-pocketing.
-All three skills are going to come in useful when playing a thief build, especially Theft and Security, which will make breaking into NPC’s houses and pick-pocketing them a piece of cake.
+These include Stealth, which boosts your sneak attack damage; Security, granting you the proficiency to open locks; and Theft, allowing you to pickpocket.
 All essential in Starfield for great thief builds.

 Best Traits and Skills for Thief Builds